npatanjo-student/javaPractice/README.md

 # javaPractice
-A complete repo of all my assigned java practice files.
+A complete repo of all my assigned java practice projects.
 Contains complex data structures, practice with recursion, practice with recursive backtracking, and more.

-The projects represent my progression in learning java in class.
+These projects represent my progression in learning java in class.

 ## Brief Project Descriptions:
 A more detailed description can be found as a header for each project.